BernieO/calcardbackup/README.md

        password separated by a colon.
 See 'examples/users.txt.example' If this option is not given, calcardbackup will search for a file named 'users.txt' in script's directory.
--x | --uncompressed
+       NOTE: this file is not needed anymore when using option -f|--fetch-from-database -x | --uncompressed
        Do not compress backup folder
 -z | --zip